Tasman District Council and Nelson City Council are together working on the Nelson-Tasman Future Development Strategy, or the FDS.

 There are also statutory and legislative requirements on the Councils to plan for, and manage, growth.
 An important document is the National Policy Statement on Urban Development Capacity which places requirements on the Councils.

 However, it is important to manage growth so that development happens in a planned way.
 This is necessary to avoid hazards, avoid the undesirable effects of ad hoc development, and to ensure it occurs in locations where infrastructure can be provided.

 Planning future growth and development always has challenges.
 All land has some constraints on use, and nowhere is entirely free from the effect of natural hazards.
 The trick for the FDS will be to take these constraints into account, but also provide for the growth that will occur.

 There are also considerations such as an ageing population, the trend towards smaller houses, and the significant benefits of intensification of urban areas.

-This is where we want feedback from the people of Nelson and Tasman.
 We will be undertaking a robust assessment of options, but throughout this process we want to know what you think.
 How do you want to see Nelson and Tasman develop in the future to accommodate the forecast growth?
 What are our options?
 Is there anything we should rule in or rule out?
 Where should we direct our efforts?
 Do you have any ideas that we may not have thought of?

 Some examples to get you thinking: